paulsm/jaffle_shop/README.md

 - A demonstration of using dbt for a high-complex project, or a demo of advanced features (e.g. macros, packages, hooks, operations) — we're just trying to keep things simple here!

 ### What's in this repo?
-This repo contains [seeds](https://docs.getdbt.com/docs/building-a-dbt-project/seeds) that includes some (fake) raw data from a fictional app.
+This repo contains [seeds](https://docs.getdbt.com/docs/building-a-dbt-project/seeds) that includes some example raw data from a fictional app.

 The raw data consists of customers, orders, and payments, with the following entity-relationship diagram: